Stellacore/peridetic/README.md

 There are a number of papers that espouse the use of "closed form" solutions for the LPA from XYZ conversion.
 Certainly these approaches could be utilized for implementation of Peridetic.
-However, those solutions (generally based on solving a quartic equation) generally involve a fair number of steps, sometimes also testing and switching logic, and they require evaluation of n-th roots computations (i.e. cube roots and square roots).
+However, those solutions (generally based on analytical solutions of quartic equations) involve a fair number of steps, sometimes also testing and switching logic, and they require evaluation of n-th roots computations (i.e. cube roots and square roots).

-Numerically iterative approaches are sometimes considered inelegant.
+Numerically iterative approaches are sometimes considered "inelegant".
-However, consider that the n-th root computations required to evaluate "closed form" geodetic solutions are not elementary algebraic operations.
+However, consider that the n-th root computations required to evaluate the "closed form" geodetic solutions are not actually elementary algebraic operations.
 Rather the root extraction computations are themselves evaluated numerically with iterative algorithms.
 These root computations may be implemented within processor silicon and by very fast.
 However,